 "Hewson's ability to capture the sense of place and atmosphere in his fiction comes from spending considerable research time in the cities in which the books are set: Copenhagen, Rome, Venice and now Amsterdam.
 Little Sister is the third title to feature Detective Pieter Vos, following The House of Dolls and The Wrong Girl.

-In search of Kopfkino: A few tips on how to write for audio - 21 days ago
+In search of Kopfkino: A few tips on how to write for audio - one month ago

 Romeo and Juliet: A Novel is the third project I’ve been involved with for Audible that was written specifically to be narrated or performed, not as a book.
 Lots of people ask about the differences between writing for the page and writing for the ear.
 There are quite a few and I think they’re important.
 I […]

-Quick revision tip for Ulysses users - 24 days ago
+Quick revision tip for Ulysses users - one month ago

 I’m currently in revision mode for something new.
 Revising’s so important to me.
 It’s the last five per cent of polish that can add so much.
 Ulysses has a great trick up its sleeve to make the job incredibly efficient and powerful.
 It’s all here… Go to Typewriter Mode and choose highlighting.
 Once you do this you’ll […]

-The third Pieter Vos book wins ‘best translated thriller of 2016’ in Holland - 24 days ago
+The third Pieter Vos book wins ‘best translated thriller of 2016’ in Holland - one month ago

 I’m very flattered to say that the third Pieter Vos book, Little Sister in English, and Het derde zusje in Dutch, has just won the award for best translated thriller of 2016 from ThrillZone in the Netherlands.
 It’s never easy for a foreign writer to win over readers in a country he writes about so I’m deeply chuffed […]